joshwcomeau/use-sound/README.md

 UMD build available on [unpkg](https://www.unpkg.com/browse/use-sound@0.3.0/dist/use-sound.cjs.production.min.js).

-### TypeScript support

-This library is fully typed in TypeScript, but getting your project to acknowledge these types is a bit tricky. [akhil0001 shared a solution](https://github.com/joshwcomeau/use-sound/issues/135#issuecomment-1723305858) that works great.
-You might also need to add `@types/howler` as a dev dependency.
+If your project uses TypeScript, you should also install the `@types/howler` package as a dev dependency.

-Sorry for the trouble — there is an easy fix, but it breaks CommonJS, and I'm not enough of a Node expert to know how to support both _and_ TypeScript out of the box. 😅

 ---